Security

 - Converted PDF output is stored temporarily in S3 and served via presigned URLs scoped to the exact object path.

-- Presigned URL expiry varies by tier — 1 hour (Free), 24 hours (Starter), 7 days (Pro/Business).
+- Presigned URL expiry per request is tier-based - 1 hour (Free), 24 hours (Starter), 7 days (Pro), 30 days (Business).

 - There is no long-term storage of PDF content.
 PDFPipe does not retain your documents.